I like the concept of feature modules since it usually nicely

 An often suggested option is to move components that are reused by

-different modules to a so called SharedModule
+different modules to a so called SharedModule.
+This shared

 module is then usually imported in all feature modules.